Jegmi/Jegmi/_posts/2024-01-18-Causal-Inference-With-Binary-Outcomes.md

 | **B=1** |   $d_{10}=190$ |   $d_{11}=45$ |    $d_{1\cdot}=235$ |
 | **Total** |   $d_{\cdot0}=950$ |   $d_{\cdot1}=50$ |    $N=1000$ |

 To answer the question we use Bayesian model comparison.
 Each direction of causality is represented by a model.
-For each model, we first compute the model evidence, $`p(D | H_{A \rightarrow B})`$ and $`p(D | H_{B \rightarrow A})`$ respectively.
+For each model, we first compute the model evidence, $p(D \vert H_{A \rightarrow B})$ and $p(D \vert H_{B \rightarrow A})$ respectively.
 Assuming that both models are equally likely a-priori, the ratio of the model evidences, also called *Bayes factor*, answers the question which model is better supported by the data:

 $$\gamma = \frac{p(D | H_{A \rightarrow B})}{p(D | H_{B \rightarrow A})}  $$